 Scalping Forex Tools

-Some traders find it beneficial to recruit scalping forex robots into their trading plan, which are based on algorithms that scan the markets and produce buy/sell signals.
+Some investors find it beneficial to recruit scalping forex robots into their trading plan, which are based on algorithms that scan the markets and produce buy/sell signals.
 In the MetaTrader 4 and 5 platforms, these are known as Expert Advisors (EAs).

-A scalping bot will take into account a range of indicators when scanning the market, including moving averages and Relative Strength Index (RSI), though custom forex bots can be programmed accordingly.
+A scalping bot will typically take into account a range of indicators when scanning the market, including moving averages and Relative Strength Index (RSI), though custom forex bots can be programmed accordingly.

 Trading signals are produced through technical analysis and will indicate when to buy or sell an asset.
 Scalping forex signals can be distributed using a range of means, including SMS, email, within the trading platform, or via a social site such as Telegram.